kLMWOLFF/Theory-Practice/INSPIRATION/QUESTIONS.md

        **Questions HAPTIC POETRY:**
         - What is haptic poetry?
+        - Can we
-        - Memory is sometimes nothing more than sensations, colours, rhythms and sounds that surface in our consciousness
+        - Memory as sensation, temperature, rhythm that surface in our consciousness

 ----